apos/rapid-bulky-wshc-by-apos/README.md

 <img src="3d/V01/V01_M1_01.png" width="300"> <img src="3d/V01/V01_M1_03.png" width="300">  <img src="3d/V01/V01_M1_02.png" width="300">

 ## Youtube video
 In a hurry?
-This is 50minutes long.
-You can skip different chapters (see timeline in video).
-But be warned: you might skip important informations.
+This video is 50minutes long.
+But you can skip some chapters if you are only interested in some things (see timeline in video).
+But be warned: you might miss important informations especially if you are new to the subject ;-)

 But please afterwards read the informations carefully on this side to be able to understand what to order and what to expect :-)